zilliztech/phantoscope/docs/site/en/tutorials/operator.md

 # What is an operator?

-An operator is a basic unit within Phantoscope.
+An operator is an abstract of a basic unit within Phantoscope.
+An example of an operator is that a unit within Phantoscope can be created according to the operator.

 The Phantoscope project can complete different tasks because of the diversity of the operators it has.

-You can follow our instructions to implement your own operator and add it to your Phantoscope project.
+You can follow our [instructions](../../../../operators/HowToAddAnOperator.md) to implement your own operator and add it to your Phantoscope project.

 Depending on its function, an operator can be classified into two types: processor and encoder.

 ## Processor
 Processors take up a larger portion of the operators in an application.
 A processor only processes the data that it is fed.
 When it is done, the pipeline takes its output to the next operator down the line.

 Generally speaking, the input to a processor has the same format as its output.
-For example, a processor takes in an image, extracts human face from it, and then send out the extracted information.
+For example, a processor takes in an image, extracts human face from it, and then sends out the extracted information.

+A processor only receives, processes, and sends out data, no matter where it receives from or sends out to.

-Phantoscope has the following in-built processors:
+Phantoscope has the following types of in-built processors:

 #### MTCNN-face-detector

 - **Docker image:** face-detector
 - **Function:** Detects human faces from an image.
-- **Input:** An image
+- **Input:** An image.
 - **Output:** A group of detected human face images.
-- **Sample pipeline:** mtcnn_detect_face -> face_embedding
+- **Sample pipeline:** mtcnn-face-detector -> face-encoder

 > It is implemented using [Facenet](https://github.com/davidsandberg/facenet.git).